0xviviana/fision-wallet-hackaton-fuel/readme.md

 # web-extension

-This template should help get you started developing a svelte web extension in Vite.
+This template should help get you started developing a vanilla web extension in Vite.

 ## Usage Notes